Funding AI for Good: A Call for Meaningful Engagement: Conclusion

 \section{Conclusion}

-Artificial Intelligence for Social Good (AI4SG) emerges as a growing body of research and practice that explores the potential of AI and data-driven technologies to tackle social problems like public health and humanitarian aid~\cite{shi_artificial_2020, perrault_ai_2020, tomasev_ai_2020, rolnick_tackling_2022}.
-However, a growing body of evidence suggests that AI4SG initiatives do not necessarily yield the intended positive outcomes in real-world contexts~\cite{lin_come_2024, aula_stepping_2023, ben_green_good_2019}.
-While prior work has focused on the actions and roles that project teams---typically AI developers and their nonprofit partners--play in project outcomes, an emerging body of work points to the significant influence of funders in shaping the direction, design, and priorities of technology initiatives aimed at social impact~\cite{lin_come_2024, saha_commissioning_2022, gardner_ethical_2022}.
-While prior work has highlighted funders’ significant influence, we still lack a direct understanding of how funders frame AI’s role in addressing social good challenges and how they envision AI's impact could be achieved.
+Artificial Intelligence for Social Good (AI4SG) emerges as a growing body of research and practice that explores the potential of AI and data-driven technologies to tackle social problems like public health~\cite{shi_artificial_2020, perrault_ai_2020, tomasev_ai_2020, rolnick_tackling_2022}.
+A growing body of work shows that AI4SG initiatives face various challenges in real-world contexts, including deployment and project sustainability~\cite{lin_come_2024, aula_stepping_2023, ben_green_good_2019}.
+While prior work has focused on the roles that \textit{project teams}---typically AI developers and their nonprofit partners--play in project outcomes, an emerging body of work points to the significant influence of \textit{funding agendas} in shaping the direction, design, and priorities of technology initiatives aimed at social impact~\cite{lin_come_2024, saha_commissioning_2022, gardner_ethical_2022}.

-In this study, we fill this gap and ``study up'' AI4SG funding documents by examining them through the lens of existing literature on ``tech for good'' projects.
+In this study, we begin addressing this gap and ``study up'' AI4SG funding documents, examining them through the lens of existing literature on ``tech for good'' projects.
 Our analysis reveals dissonances between AI4SG funders’ intentions for positive, sustainable social impact and the \textit{techno-centric} approaches that some funding programs promoted.
 At the same time, we identified several more \textit{balanced} approaches as well as existing gaps in funding calls.
-Building on our analysis, we offer recommendations for funders in funding call designs, while emphasizing the need for community engagement in the funding call design process.
-Finally, we call on the HCI community and community-collaborative approaches practitioners and researchers to mediate between AI4SG stakeholders to incorporate meaningful engagement with communities in the early stages of AI4SG projects---when funding programs are being designed.
+Building on our analysis, we offer recommendations for funders on funding call designs, while emphasizing the importance of community engagement in the funding call design process.
+Finally, we specify the roles that HCI practitioners and researchers can play to mediate between AI4SG stakeholders, supporting meaningful engagement with communities in the early stages of AI4SG projects---when funding programs are being designed.

+\begin{acks} We are grateful to the anonymous reviewers, Weiwei Pan, Eura Shin, and members of the \textit{Intelligent Interactive Systems} Group at Harvard and the \textit{Data + Feminism Lab} at MIT for their valuable feedback on the early drafts of this work. \end{acks}